hazelcast/hazelcast-cpp-client/README.md

 Hazelcast client-cluster connection and reconnection strategy can be configured.
 Sometimes, you may not want your application to wait for the client to connect to the cluster, you may just want to get the client and let the client connect in the background.
 This is configured as follows:

 ```
-ClientConfig::getConnectionStrategyConfig().setAsyncStart(bool);
+client_config::getConnectionStrategyConfig().setAsyncStart(bool);
 ```

 When this configuration is set to true, the client creation won't wait to connect to cluster.
 The client instance will throw an exception for any request, until it connects to the cluster and become ready.

-If it is set to false (the default case), `hazelcast_client(const ClientConfig)` will block until a cluster connection is established and it's ready to use the client instance.
+If it is set to false (the default case), `hazelcast_client(const client_config)` will block until a cluster connection is established and it's ready to use the client instance.

 ### 7.3.4.1 Configuring Client Reconnect Strategy

 You can configure how the client should act when the client disconnects from the cluster for any reason.
 This is configured as follows:

 ```
-ClientConfig::getConnectionStrategyConfig().setReconnectMode(const hazelcast::client::config::ClientConnectionStrategyConfig::ReconnectMode &);
+client_config::getConnectionStrategyConfig().setReconnectMode(const hazelcast::client::config::ClientConnectionStrategyConfig::ReconnectMode &);
 ```

 Possible values for `ReconnectMode` are:

 - `OFF`: Prevents reconnection to the cluster after a disconnect.
 - `ON`: Reconnects to the cluster by blocking invocations.
 - `ASYNC`: Reconnects to the cluster without blocking invocations.
-Invocations will receive `hazelcast_clientOfflineException`.
+Invocations will receive `hazelcast_client_offline`.

 ## 7.4.
 Using Distributed Data Structures